lars-t-hansen/flatjs/SPEC.md

 ## @new macro

 An instance of the class type may be allocated and initialized with the operator-like @new macro.
-Specifically, @new T for shared class type T expands into this:
+Specifically, @new T for FlatJS class type T expands into this:

-  T.initInstance(Parlang.alloc(T.SIZE, T.ALIGN))
+  T.initInstance(FlatJS.alloc(T.SIZE, T.ALIGN))

-ALSO: @new array(T)
+An array of values may also be allocated and initialized with @new.
+Specifically, @new array(T,n) for FlatJS value type T expands into
+this:

+  FlatJS.alloc(n*<size>, <align>)

+where <size> is the size of an int32 if T is a reference type or the size of the value type T otherwise, and <align> is 4 if T is a reference type and the alignment of value type T otherwise.

 ## SELF accessor macros

-Inside the method for a struct or class R with a suite of accessor methods M1..Mn, there will be defined non-hygienic macros SELF_M1..SELF_Mk.
-A reference to SELF_Mj(arg,...) is rewritten as a reference to R.Mj(self, arg, ...).
+Inside the method for a struct or class R with a suite of accessor methods M1..Mn, there will be defined non-hygienic macros SELF.M1..SELF.Mk.
+A reference to SELF.Mj(arg,...) is rewritten as a reference to R.Mj(SELF, arg, ...).

-In the special case of a field getter Mg, which takes only the self argument, the form of the macro invocation shall be SELF_Mg, that is, without the empty parameter list.
+In the special case of a field getter Mg, which takes only the self argument, the form of the macro invocation shall be SELF.Mg, that is, without the empty parameter list.

 ## Environment

-There is a new global object called "Parlang".
-This is defined in parlang.js, which must be loaded before the application files.
+There is a new global object called "FlatJS".
+This is defined in libflatjs.js, which must be loaded once before the application files.

 For each primitive type (int8, uint8, int16, uint16, int32, uint32,
-float32, float64) there is a property on the Parlang object with the type name containing the following properties:
+float32, float64) there is a global variable with the type name containing the following properties:

 * SIZE is the size in bytes of the type
 * ALIGN is the required alignment in bytes of the type
+* NAME is the name of thetype

+There is a global variable called NULL whose value is the null pointer, whose integer value is zero.

-The Parlang object has the following methods:
+The FlatJS object has the following methods:

-* init(sab [, initialize]) takes a SharedArrayBuffer and installs it as the global heap.
-If initialize=true then the shared memory is also appropriately initialized.  initialize must be true in the first call to init() the call that performs initialization must return before any other calls to init() are made.
+* init(sab [, initialize]) takes an ArrayBuffer or SharedArrayBuffer and installs it as the global heap.
+If initialize=true then the memory is also appropriately initialized.  initialize must be true in the first call to init() the call that performs initialization must return before any other calls to init() are made.
 [Normally this means you init(...,true) on the main thread before you send sab to the workers.]
 * alloc(numBytes, byteAlignment) allocates an object of size numBytes with alignment at least byteAlignment and returns it.
 If the allocation fails then an exception is thrown.
 This never returns 0.
 * calloc(numBytes, byteAlignment) is like alloc, but zero-initializes the memory.
 * free(p) frees an object p that was obtained from alloc(), or does nothing if p is 0.
+* identify(p) returns the Class object if p is a pointer to a class instance, or null.

-The allocator operates on the shared memory and is thread-safe.
+The allocator operates on the flat memory and is thread-safe if that memory is shared.

 ## How to run the translator